HL7/fhir-registry-protocols-ig/input/pagecontent/transaction-VRS.md

+### Scope
+Validate Registry Submission (VRS)
 This section describes the VRS of this guide.
 This transaction is used by the Registry Submitter and Registry Submission Consumer actors.
-### Scope

 ### Actors Roles
 <figure>